TFSM00/TFSM00/README.md

 ## Hi there, I'm Tiago!

-I'm a financial risk analyst and a "software developer".
+I'm a financial risk analyst and a software developer.
 I am self-taught in programming and I like building stuff from scratch.

 ### Here are some of my projects: